kjarm32/portfolio/README.md

   <a href="assets/BWB%20Executive%20Summary%20(2).pdf">Open the executive summary (PDF)</a>
 </p>

-A blended-wing-body aircraft can reduce drag by generating lift with more of the airframe, not just the wings.
-I used steady-state CFD in SOLIDWORKS Flow Simulation to estimate lift/drag coefficients across angle-of-attack and produce comparable flow/pressure visualizations backed by convergence, domain, and mesh sensitivity checks.
+Blended-wing-body concepts aim to improve efficiency by generating lift across more of the airframe, not just the wings.
+I used steady-state CFD in SOLIDWORKS Flow Simulation to estimate lift/drag coefficients across angle-of-attack and produced comparable flow/pressure visualizations backed by convergence, domain, and mesh sensitivity checks.

 Highlights
 - AoA sweep: −2° → +8° at ~40 mph; peak efficiency L/D ≈ 7.3 near ~6°